alchemy-color/color-negative-inversion/README.md

 # Color negative conversion

-#### Process based on the work by Aaron Buchler https://github.com/abpy/color-neg-resources.
+#### Process based on the work by Aaron Buchler https://github.com/abpy/color-neg-resources and Aaron Buchler https://github.com/jackw01/scanlight.
-The following process is designed to offer a well-informed, accurate, and flexible method for converting negative images to positive in Photoshop.
+The following process provides a well-informed, accurate, and flexible method for converting negative images to positive in Photoshop.
+Aaron Buchler's semi-automated method for converting negatives in 32-bit serves as the foundation for this approach, which simplifies and streamlines the workflow.
+Paper color emulation LUTs are based on publicly available ICC profiles.
+These profiles were stripped of tonal curves and converted into .cube LUTs compatible with Photoshop.

 ![DSC07009-2](https://github.com/user-attachments/assets/09767f74-add3-44b5-aac4-98f1294d7668)
-Kodak Gold 200 negative illuminated with an iPad screen, photographed with a Sony A7IV, processed with the method described below.
+Kodak Gold 200 negative shot with a Canon EOS50e and Canon EF 100mm f/2.8.
+Negative illuminated with an iPad screen, photographed with a Sony A7IV, processed with the method described below.

+more at www.alchemycolor.com

+contact: info@alchemycolor.com

 ## 1. Prerequisites

 ### Installing presets and profiles
 Install the XMP preset.
 This preset reverses the effect of the default tone curve of the Adobe Standard profile.
+This is a fundamental part of the conversion.

 Copy the "🜃 Alchemy Color tools" folder to:
 * Mac: Users/[username]/Library/Application Support/Adobe/CameraRaw/Settings/
 * Windows: C:\Users\[username]\AppData\Roaming\Adobe\CameraRaw\Settings

 ## 2. Preparing the negative in Adobe Camera Raw
-* Load a raw file with the photograph of the negative.
+* Load a RAW file.
+While experimenting with JPEG scans is possible, the results will generally be inferior.
 * For DSLR scans
   * White balance to a known dark neutral area of the photographed scene, a deep shadow for example.
 A dark photographed color will appear brighter in the negative, hence, look for a bright area in the negative.
 Don't use the burned film tip and transparent film base as these sit outside the usable dynamic range of the film.
   * Load the “🜃 Adobe Standard to Linear” preset.
-This preset loads the Adobe Standard DNG profile and the curve that transforms Adobe Standard to linear.
+This preset loads the Adobe Standard DNG profile and a curve that modifies the default tone curve of Adobe Standard to linear.
-  * Set color noise reduction to 5 or lower if possible.
-This will preserve the natural film grain.
+  * Set color noise reduction to 0 to preserve the natural film grain.
-  * Open as TIFF 16 bit in REC.
+  * Open or export as TIFF 16 bit in REC.
 2020 color space.

 * For DNG images originated from scanner software such as Vuescan.
-  * You will probably see the profile set to "Embedded".
+  * You will probably see the DNG profile set to "Embedded".
   * Don't white balance the raw scan as the embedded DNG profile most likely is empty, thus resulting in inadequate color when setting large white balance swings such as the ones originating from the film base.
 Density balance will take care of this further down the line.
   * Load the “🜃 Adobe Standard to Linear” preset.
-This preset won't the Adobe Standard DNG profile as it probably isn't supported for Vuescan DNGs but the curve that transforms Adobe Standard to linear still proves efficient.
+This preset won't the Adobe Standard DNG profile as it most likely isn't supported for Vuescan DNGs but the curve that transforms Adobe Standard to linear still proves efficient.

 Notes
 * A fundamental initial step in this whole process is preserving the linearity of the contrast in the digital photograph of the negative.
 The curve loaded by this preset draws the reverse shape of the tone curve of the Adobe Standard DNG profile.